 Barberton Makhonjwa Mountains

 Announced in 2018, Barberton Makhonjwa Mountains is the newest of South Africa's UNESCO World Heritage Sites.
-It comprises 40% of the Barberton Greenstone Belt, an ancient geological structure found in the north-east of the country and thought to be one of the oldest in the world.
+It comprises 40 percent of the Barberton Greenstone Belt, an ancient geological structure found in the north-east of the country and thought to be one of the oldest in the world.
 The mountains themselves date back to the time when the continents first began to diverge some 3.6 billion years ago.
 Of particular interest are the region's well-preserved meteor-impact fallback breccias.
 These geological formations were formed when meteors plowed through the Earth's surface, throwing up molten rock that eventually solidified and fell back to the ground.
 As well as being a must-visit for those interested in geology, the region has its fair share of stunning scenery and interesting flora and fauna.